Fairy-io/code-and-pepper-sw/README.md

 This approach prevents e2e tests from slowing down the development process while ensuring production deployments are thoroughly validated.

-**Mocking utility** - [mockObject](test/helpers/mockObject.ts) is existing mocking utility copied from another project.
+**Mocking utility** - [mockObject](test/helpers/mockObject.ts) is an existing mocking utility copied from another project.
 I decided to use it for easier mocking.

 ### E2E Tests